 When I was a kid, French onion soup was one of those recipes my mom made that seemed so fancy.
 Of course, I never would have eaten it (because, ew onions) but I definitely was all about the cheesy toasts on top.

-This recipe is based on the French onion soup my mom has been making for as long as I can remember.
-But I added a few extra ingredients like white wine, thyme, and chives and swapped the onions with shallots to add even more sweetness and depth.
-It’s the best.
+And, with Valentine’s Day peeking around the corner, I wanted to create a date night recipe that felt elegant but still nice and cozy.
+This soup 100% fits the bill.
+It’s based on the French onion soup my mom has been making for as long as I can remember.
+But I added a few extra ingredients like white wine, thyme, and chives to add even more flavor and depth!

 White and brown bowls of shallots, butter, flour, salt, herbs, and garlic next to beef broth, pepper, wine, cheese, and bread.